Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/tirex_intro.md

     \imageStyle{tirex_landing_page.png,width:40%}
     \image html tirex_landing_page.png "TIREX Landing Page"

   - Use `ALL FILTERS` tab and enter the device name - say @VAR_SOC_NAME.
-This lists the MCU+SDK and the device documentation
+This lists the @VAR_SDK_NAME and the device documentation

     \imageStyle{tirex_search_device.png,width:40%}
     \image html tirex_search_device.png "TIREX Device Search"

-  - Select MCU+SDK and it should show the latest SDK version.
+  - Select @VAR_SDK_NAME and it should show the latest SDK version.
 Now one can use this to explore various examples and documentation in the SDK

     \imageStyle{tirex_browse_sdk.png,width:40%}
     \image html tirex_browse_sdk.png "TIREX Browse SDK"